-Postgraduate Certificate in Education (PGCE) & Certificate in Education (Cert ED)
+Postgraduate Certificate in Education (PGCE L7), Professional Graduate Certificate in Education (PGCE L6) & Certificate in Education (Cert ED L5)

-Entry Requirements: Cert ED: Full Level 3 or 4 qualification in the subject area you wish to teach PGCE: Degree in the subject that you wish to teach for the PGCE
+Entry Requirements: PGCE (L6 & L7): Degree in the subject that you wish to teach; Cert ED: Full Level 3 or 4 qualification in the subject area you wish to teach

 This course is for teachers and trainers who are working with young people or adults in the Post-Compulsory Education and Training sector.

 It is a part-time, in-service course, designed for those who are already employed in this area.
 The course is taught at Calderdale College.